PedCoelho/gather-town-scripts/README.md

 -   Possibly have a mode that renders all maps in a given space simultaneously
     -   Or allows you to select a given map or a list of maps to render
 -   Have a toggle that triggers objects / portals / etc rendering

+**v3 roadmap**

+-   Have a toggle that triggers heatmap layer rendering

 ### ⏳ UNDER DEVELOPMENT